 - Take a walk around the block every night after dinner.

 - Sign up for a beginner’s class in yoga or tai chi.

 - Start your day with 5 minutes of stretching.
 Here’s a set of stretches to get you started.

 Remind yourself of any fun activities you once enjoyed, but that have fallen by the wayside.
 Or activities you always wanted to try, such as golf, bowling, or dancing.

 3. Get plenty of sleep

-No matter how much modern society steers us toward less sleep, we know that adequate sleep is vital to good health, brain function, and emotional well-being.
+No matter how much modern society steers us toward less sleep, we know that adequate sleep is to good health, brain function, and emotional well-being.

 Most adults need about 7 or 8 hours of sleep every night.
 If you find yourself fighting the urge to nap during the day or just generally feel like you’re in a fog, your body may be telling you it needs more rest.